-How you get your visitors to your business?
+How do you get your visitors to your business?

 This is sent out from the company center and then targeted prospects begin clicking on your website.
 Then these prospects start calling the sales line.

 From this point onwards, is the call center that handles everything for you.

 You will get notified once a sale is made.

 It really seems that you don’t have to do anything.
 It is a Done-For-You system where all the hard work is done for you by the people in the back office of the PIN.

-All members earning 70%-80% of their sales and that is according to the PIN spokesperson even 7 figures income.
+All members earn 70%-80% of their sales and that is according to the PIN spokesperson n even 7 figures income.

-I kind of missing the nuts and bolts of the system, so I remain suspicious (that is probably just me).
+I kind of miss the nuts and bolts of the system, so I remain suspicious (that is probably just me).

 In my opinion, a legit platform reveals everything in advance – the point is to have more and more satisfied customers and transparency is the key.